CLARIAH/COW/docs/index.rst

 The ``--base`` option specifies the base for all URIs generated through the schema.
 This is ``http://data.socialhistory.org/resource`` by default (see http://datalegend.net)

-This will genrate a file called ``imf_gdppc.csv-metadata.json`` with the following contents:
+This will generate a file called ``imf_gdppc.csv-metadata.json`` with the following contents:

 .. code-block:: json
   :linenos: